-Fig. 19 presents noise directivity patterns for the four cases.
-The overall sound pressure level

-(OASPL) is obtained by integrating the noise over the frequency range from 20 Hz to 20 kHz.
+Figure 19 presents noise directivity patterns for the four cases.
+The overall sound pressure level (OASPL) is obtained by integrating the noise over the frequency range from 20 Hz to 20 kHz.
 In Fig. 19(a), the integration includes the entire frequency spectrum, incorporating both broadband and tonal components, as shown in Fig. 18.
-In contrast, Fig. 19(b), presents the OASPL with the tonal components excluded from the integration.
-This is to show the effect of nozzle type on the broadband noise.
-In Fig. 19(a), the OASPL for the bevelled and square orifices are approximate 10 dB higher than those of planar nozzle and the filleted orifice in all directions.
-The bevelled orifice is the loudest (in terms of OASPL) due to the loud tone previously discussed.
+In contrast, Fig. 19(b) presents the OASPL with the tonal components excluded from the integration.
+This shows the effect of nozzle type on the broadband noise.
+In Fig. 19(a), the OASPL for the beveled and square orifices is approximately 10 dB higher than that of the planar nozzle and the filleted orifice in all directions.
+The beveled orifice is the loudest (in terms of OASPL) due to the loud tone previously discussed.
 The planar nozzle and filleted orifice have similar OASPL levels from 0° to 60° .
-This is expected as both the planar nozzle and filleted orifice exhibit similar mean velocity profiles, turbulence intensities (in both the streamwise and transverse directions), centreline decay rates, and near-field spreading rates.
+This is expected as both the planar nozzle and filleted orifice exhibit similar mean velocity profiles, turbulence intensities (in both the streamwise and transverse directions), centerline decay rates, and near-field spreading rates.